Mayor of Bristol: 2012 referendum

-2022 referendum

-On 7 December 2021, the majority of elected Councillors backed a legally binding motion to hold a referendum on the future of the role of the Elected Mayor of Bristol.
-In May 2022, the people of Bristol voted to abolish the role of mayor in the referendum, with a turnout of 28.6%.
-The position ceased to exist in 2024, at the end of Rees's second term.

-Elections
+2012 election

 The first election for the new post was held on 15 November 2012, the same day as elections for a police and crime commissioner for the Avon and Somerset Constabulary area.
 A number of potential candidates expressed an interest in standing, and 15 candidates stood for election to be mayor.

 The supplementary vote system was used for the elections, with each voter being entitled to list a first and second choice candidate.
 In this system if no candidate has more than half of the votes plus one in the first round of counting, all candidates other than the top two are eliminated and voters' second choices from the eliminated candidates are then allocated to the remaining candidates.
 The second election for mayor of Bristol took place in May 2016.